JakeEstrada/Paarth/README.md

 <restored README content from git>
-# Paarth - San Clemente Woodworking OMS
+# Paarth - Comprehensive Construction Operations Platform

-A comprehensive Operations Management System (OMS) and project management system designed specifically for San Clemente Woodworking.
-This application helps manage the entire workflow from initial customer contact through project completion, including job tracking, scheduling, customer management, and payroll.
+A comprehensive Operations Management System (OMS) built as a one-stop shop for running a small construction business end-to-end.
+Paarth centralizes the entire operation in one platform, including sales pipeline, production workflows, scheduling, communications, financial tracking, payroll, and reporting context.

 ## 📋 Table of Contents